Gay marriage friends, foes spar outside U.S. Supreme Court

 “There’s a big debate about what marriage should be.
 The Supreme Court should let that debate continue.
 I‘m for the definition of marriage in the law as between a man and woman,” Marshall said.
 “Redefining marriage would further distance child-bearing from the institution of marriage.”

-Gay marriage advocates held up signs with slogans such as “Love for all” and “America is ready for freedom to marry.”
-Signs displayed by gay marriage opponents included one calling gay sex sinful and another stating “Satan rules over all, the children of pride.”
+Gay marriage advocates held signs saying “Love for all” and “America is ready for freedom to marry.”
+Signs displayed by gay marriage opponents included one calling gay sex sinful and another stating “Satan rules over all the children of pride.”

-Los Angeles resident Ruben Israel, 55, who opposes gay marriage, said: “We don’t find any male to male marriage in the Bible.
-There is no woman to woman marriage.”
+Many opponents invoked religious reasons.
+Los Angeles resident Ruben Israel, 55, said: “We don’t find any male-to-male marriage in the Bible.
+There is no woman-to-woman marriage.”

+A group of men in Hasidic Jewish garb held signs reading, “The almighty in the Torah forbids same-sex marriage.”

+“There is a God that dictates what is right and what is wrong, and we cannot turn our backs to God,” Rabbi Dovid Feldman said.